webplatform/docs-wpd/Infrastructure/Components/Docs_pages_analytics/index.md

 === [http://reportcard.wmflabs.org/ Limn] (to be phased out by wmf) ===

 '''Outcome:''' After consultation with ''#wikimedia-analytics'' folks, Limn ([https://github.com/wikimedia/limn repo]) is a visualization tool, one has  to feed it with reports.
-In order to use it, we have to have crunched data.
+In order to use it, we have to have crunched data, see [http://reportcard.wmflabs.org/datasources limn ''datasources''].
 To get data, Wikimedia foundation uses ''wikimetrics'' and ''Quarry''.

 === [http://quarry.wmflabs.org/ Quarry] ===